-But, fear not.
+But fear not.
 We’re going to walk through the most common pitfalls of turkey roasting and provide all the tips and tricks you need to avoid them.
 Consider this your guide to becoming the host with the most fabulous Thanksgiving turkey on the block.

-Don’t buy the wrong size turkey
+Buying the wrong size turkey

 Purchasing a too-small turkey will leave you with hungry guests, but an oversized bird will result in more leftovers than you know what to do with.
 To pick the right size turkey, figure about 1 1/2 pounds of turkey per person.
 So, if you are hosting 10 people for dinner, your turkey should be 15 to 20 pounds.
-If you’re a fan of leftovers, you can always increase the size by a few pounds so you have plenty of poultry for sandwiches, soup, and salads.
+If you’re a fan of leftovers, you can always increase the size by a few pounds, so you have plenty of poultry for sandwiches, soup, and salads.

-Don’t misjudge the defrosting time
+Misjudging the defrosting time

 Frozen turkey takes a very long time to defrost — likely longer than you think.
 It can take four days or more to defrost your turkey in the refrigerator, depending on the size of the turkey.
 To plan accordingly, budget 24 hours in the refrigerator for every five pounds of turkey.
 In any case, it’s better to be safe than sorry to pad your timeline by a couple of days to make sure you don’t wake up on Thursday morning with a frozen bird.

 If it’s getting close to Thanksgiving and your turkey still feels too frozen, speed up the process by placing the turkey in a cold water bath.
 Keep in mind that you will need to change the water about every 30 minutes.
 Note that it’s an unsafe food practice to thaw your turkey on the countertop.
 Turkey should always defrost slowly, over the course of several days, inside of your refrigerator to prevent bacteria from building up.

-Don’t neglect to wash the inside and outside of the turkey
+Neglecting to wash the inside and outside of the turkey

 Before you season the turkey and place it in the roasting pan, it will need a thorough rinsing, both inside and out.
 Also, don’t forget the remove the packaged gizzards stuffed into both openings of the body cavity — many turkey-making failures involve forgetting to take these organs out.
 Once everything has been rinsed, pat the turkey dry with paper towels before seasoning.

-Don’t put a cold turkey in the oven
+Putting a cold turkey in the oven

 Always bring your turkey to room temperature before putting it into a hot oven; otherwise, you could end up with an unevenly cooked, dry turkey.

-Don’t forget to season every part of the turkey
+Forgetting to season every part of the turkey

 For an immensely flavorful main dish, be sure to season your turkey well, inside and out.

-Don’t neglect to use an oven rack
+Neglecting to use an oven rack

-If you forgo using an oven roasting rack, it’s very likely that the bottom of your bird will be dry and overcooked.
+If you forgo using an oven-roasting rack, it’s very likely that the bottom of your bird will be dry and overcooked.
 It could even end up burning and filling your kitchen with smoke, derailing all of your holiday plans.
 A good oven rack is well worth the small investment, but if you’re in a pinch and don’t have time to pick one up, DIY it by roasting your turkey on top of a bed of celery and carrots.

-Don’t open the oven door too much
+Opening the oven door too much

 We know it can be tempting to sneak a peak, but each time you open the oven door to check on the progress of your turkey, much-needed heat escapes from your oven.
 Keep the oven door shut, and check on your turkey using the oven light instead.

-Don’t cook in an overheated oven
+Cooking in an overheated oven

-Don’t carve your turkey too soon
+Carving your turkey too soon

 After your turkey comes out of the oven, resist the urge to start carving it right away.
 Carving your turkey too quickly will allow the juices to pour out onto your cutting board, leaving you with a dry turkey.
 Allow the turkey to rest, tented in foil, for 20 minutes or more to let the juices settle into the meat.

 Your Thanksgiving turkey is going to be the centerpiece of your holiday, so make sure it’s one to remember — for the right reasons.
-By avoiding these common mistakes you can ensure that this year’s feast is as mouthwatering as possible.
+By avoiding these common mistakes, you can ensure that this year’s feast is as mouthwatering as possible.

-- 5 delicious Thanksgiving desserts to make if you kind of hate pie
+- 6 delicious Thanksgiving desserts to make if you kind of hate pie

-- 9 amazing ways to hide a clunky printer in your home office
+- 10 amazing ways to hide a clunky printer in your home office